kimai/kimai/var/docs/invoices.md

 ## Template variables

-Be aware, that the following list of variables is onl working for the "document" based formats, but NOT for twig templates!
+Be aware, that the following list of variables is only working for the "document" based formats, but NOT for twig templates!
-As Twig templates are rendering active, its up to the developer to calculate what is needed.
+As twig templates are rendered actively, it is up to the developer to calculate what is needed.

 ### Global variables